Solutions with clustering concentration layers to the Ambrosetti-Prodi type problem: Introduction

-However, these results concern only point concentrating solutions.
-Based on some numerical evidence, Hollman and McKenna \cite{Hollman_McKenna2011} asked \eqref{e52} that whether there exist other types of concentrations for the solutions to \eqref{e52} as $t\to+\infty$.
-For this problem, Manna and Santra \cite{Manna_Santra2016} considered \eqref{e52} under the condition $\Omega\subset \R^2$ and $p>2$.
-They proved that \eqref{e52} has a family of solutions clustering along a closed curve $\Gamma\subset \Omega$, where $\Gamma$ is a non-degenerate critical point of the functional
+However, these studies above only focus on point-concentrating solutions.
+Based on numerical evidence, Hollman and McKenna \cite{Hollman_McKenna2011} posed the question: do there exist other types of concentration behaviors for the solutions of \eqref{e52} as $\tilde{t}\to+\infty$.
+Addressing this, Manna and Santra \cite{Manna_Santra2016} considered \eqref{e52} with $\Omega\subset \R^2$ and $p>2$, proving that \eqref{e52} has a family of solutions clustering along a closed curve $\Gamma\subset \Omega$, where $\Gamma$ is a non-degenerate critical point of the functional

-Later, this result was extended to high dimensional case by Khemiri, Mahmoudi and Messaoudi \cite{Khemiri_Mahmoudi_Messaoudi2017}.
-Under the condition that $\mathcal{N}\ge 3$ and $\Omega$ contain a $k$-dimensional compact submanifold $\Gamma$, which is a non-degenerate critical point of the functional
+Subsequently, Khemiri, Mahmoudi and Messaoudi \cite{Khemiri_Mahmoudi_Messaoudi2017} extended this result to higher dimensions.
+For $\mathcal{N}\ge 3$ and $\Omega$ containing a $k$-dimensional compact submanifold $\Gamma$( a non-degenerate critical point of the functional